-${\bf u}$ - Horizontal component of the optical flow of the same size as input images, 32-bit floating-point, single-channel v - Vertical component of the optical flow of the same size as input images, 32-bit floating-point, single-channel err - Output vector (CV\32FC1 type) that contains min eigen value.
+\mathbf{u} - Horizontal component of the optical flow of the same size as input images, 32-bit floating-point, single-channel err - Output vector (CV_32FC1 type) that contains the difference between patches around the original and moved points or min eigen value if getMinEigenVals is checked.
 It can be NULL, if not needed.